nicolastonon/tZq-TMVA-code/COMBINE/README_Combine.txt

 8) If you want to plot the pull distributions of the nuisance parameters (to see how they changed postfit), go to the dir. containing the mlfit.root file, & use the Combine script :
-# python $CMSSW_BASE/src/HiggsAnalysis/CombinedLimit/test/diffNuisances.py -g output.root mlfit.root
+# python $CMSSW_BASE/src/HiggsAnalysis/CombinedLimit/test/diffNuisances.py -g nuisances.root mlfit.root

-==> This will create a 'output.root' file containing all the necessary info on the NPs
+==> This will create a 'nuisances.root' file containing all the necessary info on the NPs

 9) To save the plots of these pull distributions, you can copy the 'drawCanvas.C' macro (from 'datacards' dir.) into the dir. containing the 'output.root' file.
 --> Executing it should create 2 .png plots containing the useful info on NPs.